 2. A laptop.
 She’s lucky enough to be in a school were every student is given a laptop to use.
 We had a Commodore 64 growing up although I don’t remember using it much.

 3. A Cellphone/Text Messaging.
 I was in my twenties when I got my first cellphone.
 She got hers a few years ago when we got rid of our landline.
 I did have a phone in my room but it wasn’t a teen line.
+I couldn’t imagine what it would have been like those who needed phones for hearing impaired they are a lot more popular and available in recent years.

 4. Netflix.
 Many of her favorite shows are ready for watching whenever she is.